-The 350TX has the ability to detect and identify that a transducer is connected.
-If, at power up, a message indicates "transducer not connected," only simulator operation is possible.
+The 425SX has the ability to detect and identify that a transducer is connected.
 First, ensure that an appropriate transducer connector is positioned correctly in the connector holder, and that the unit is fully seated on the mount.
-The 350TX will work with the standard tri-beam transducer.

 Second, inspect the transducer cable from end to end for breaks, kinks, or cuts in the outer casing of the cable.
 Also ensure the transducer is fully submerged in water.
 If the transducer is connected to the unit through a switch, temporarily connect it directly to the unit and try again.
 If none of these items identifies an obvious problem, the transducer itself is probably the problem.
 Be sure to include the transducer if returning the unit for repair.